ipld/ipld/design/history/FAQ.md

 ### Why not use github issues?

-Github issues are a form of "inbox": they represent things that need active response.
+GitHub issues are a form of "inbox": they represent things that need active response.

-Github issues are a medium for discussion: that's useful, but in many ways they don't lend themselves to closure, nor do they make it easy to create checkpoints or periodic resummarizations to keep dicussions on track; and they definitely are not themselves suitable to being treated as artifacts for reference.
+GitHub issues are a medium for discussion: that's useful, but in many ways they don't lend themselves to closure, nor do they make it easy to create checkpoints or periodic resummarizations to keep discussions on track; and they definitely are not themselves suitable to being treated as artifacts for reference.

 There are several reasons we believe a directory of files to be superior to